 Also, if you’d prefer to take a graduate course, I offer a course in Gamification at the graduate level.
 It’s a 15-week in-depth course that covers all aspects of gamification.
 And, at Bloomsburg, we’ve just launched an Instructional Game Design Certificate that consists of five courses that will provide a certificate in Instructional Game Design.
 Very excited about that certificate program.

 How can I incorporate Vyond videos in eLearning applications such as Adobe Captivate to create interactive learning activities?
 If so, I would love to learn more about the setup of the learning application to accommodate Vyond’s format.

-KK: One great thing about GoAnimate is that you can export videos in several different formats and one great thing about almost every authoring tool like Captivate, Storyline and Lecture (to name a few) is that they all allow for the importation of videos.
-That means that moving a video out of GoAnimate and into an authoring tool is easy.
+KK: One great thing about Vyond is that you can export videos in several different formats and one great thing about almost every authoring tool like Captivate, Storyline, and Lecture (to name a few) is that they all allow for the importation of videos.
+That means that moving a video out of Vyond and into an authoring tool is easy.

 With most authoring tools all you need to do to import a video is to go to the “video import” button or icon, click on it and a dialogue box walks you through importing the video.
 It’s that easy in almost every authoring tool I’ve ever used.
 But to make it even easier for you, let me go to my whiteboard.
 Here is a link for the instructions to upload a video into Captivate and into Storyline.
 Take a look at the process, you’ll see it’s pretty simple and straightforward.